Luke 12:49-56 (online here)

 Books on the Enneagram like to give famous examples of these types.
 My Peacemaker type includes the Dalai Lama and Mr. Rogers and (for some reason I can’t fathom) Clint Eastwood!
-But the Challenger type includes bothMartin Luther King and our current, tweet-obsessed President!
+But the Challenger type includes bothMartin Luther King and our former, tweet-obsessed President!
 That’s right, both of them!
 I find one of them exceedingly thoughtful and the other just as exceedingly thoughtless (I’ll let you guess which is which).
 And yet they’re both the same type.
 With each personality type there are examples you will admire, and examples who will make you cringe.

 When it comes to figuring out Jesus’ personality type, people disagree because, of course, we all tend to see the Jesus we want to see.
 I’m delighted to see that some people think he was a nine, just like me.
-I suspect the people who think that about him are nines too!
+But I suspect the people who think that about him are nines too!
 But nine or not, Jesus is a lot more comfortable than I am with making people uncomfortable.
 And I think we could agree that in today’s Gospel reading he’s clearly having an eight moment.

-He’s not threatening “fire and fury” the way a certain President has been known to do with his nuclear arsenal.
+He’s not threatening “fire and fury” the way a certain former President had been known to do with his nuclear arsenal.
 He is warning us that “fire and fury” is what we can always expect to meet our attempts to live out his message: the radical embrace of God‘s love in a world that doesn’t want to hear about it.